Updated: May 25

 The engagement of discipleship is not glamorous, flashy, nor prestigious in any sense of the definition.
 It can be tedious from the sense that you will be dealing with a great deal of hurt, pain, and brokenness.
 It will be a natural grind because the sin nature is real and the flesh aspires desperately against the work of the Spirit.
 Discipleship will be sacrificial because you will have to give yourself fully to the task at hand; discipleship cannot be done faithfully by going through the motions.
 Discipleship will be costly because the investment is of eternal value.

 But discipleship is rewarding.
 You will witness the Lord work miracles in opening eyes to see His majesty.
 You will be apart of God's redemptive plan in proclaiming to dead hearts the life giving message of Jesus Christ.
-You will observe the faithfulness of God in the wake of hopelessness in restoring lives while failures turn into victories.
-You will see the hand of God touch hearts by bringing forth reconciliation and inner peace to hearts that were embittered and closed.
-You will see the glory of God shine forth in the midst of darkness as lives are awakened to a new sense of purpose and aim.
+You will observe the faithfulness of God in the wake of what seems to be hopelessness while failures turn into victories.
+You will see the hand of God touch hearts by bringing forth reconciliation and inner peace to lives that were drowning in bitterness and closure.
+You will see the glory of God shine forth in the midst of darkness as the light of the Gospel awakens minds to a new sense of purpose and aim.

 The task of discipleship is a daunting task.
 Yet the Lord did not leave us to our own faculties to fulfill this God-given mandate.